How to Set Your Freelance Writing Rates

-This year, I’ve been using QuickBooks Self-Employed to find tax deductions and keep my finances organized by capturing receipts to business expenses, automatically tracking mileage, and categorizing my business expenses.
+This year, I’ve been using QuickBooks Self-Employed to find tax deductions and keep my finances organized by capturing receipts of business expenses, automatically tracking mileage, and categorizing my business expenses.
 (You can also link it to your business bank account to make it even easier!)
-I also have the app on my phone so I can check it and add information on-the-go.
-There are some publications that do direct deposit or have invoice forms but, when they don’t I use the QuickBooks Self-Employed invoice tool to send and track invoices.
+I also have the app on my phone so I can check it and add information on the go.
+Some publications do direct deposit or have invoice forms but, when they don’t I use the QuickBooks Self-Employed invoice tool to send and track invoices.

 Here are a few of my tips for negotiating your rates and what I’ve learned about how to stay organized with taxes as a freelance writer.